List of M*A*S*H characters: Trapper John McIntyre

-B.J.
-Hunnicutt
+B. J. Hunnicutt

-Captain B.J.
-Hunnicutt is played by Mike Farrell in the TV show.
+Captain B. J. Hunnicutt is played by Mike Farrell in the TV show.
 He replaced Trapper, both in his position within the unit and as an ally of Hawkeye Pierce and a foil of Frank Burns, appearing in all but one episode of the rest of the series.
-Although he glibly answers that the initials "B.J." stand for "anything you want", he tells Hawkeye that his name is not an initialism, but simply B.J., derived from the names of his parents, Bea and Jay.
+Although he glibly answers that the initials "B. J." stand for "anything you want", he tells Hawkeye that his name is not an initialism, but simply B. J., derived from the names of his parents, Bea and Jay.

-Hunnicutt resided in Mill Valley, California before he was drafted.
+Hunnicutt resided in Mill Valley, California, before he was drafted.
 He was educated at Stanford University and was a member of the Tau Phi Epsilon fraternity.
 He is a third-generation doctor in his family.
 He went through his military training at Fort Sam Houston.
-He came to MASH 4077 age 28 one week before Colonel Potter took command September 25, 1952.
-According to his own account he has been in practice 10 years (apparently he went to Medical School at age 14; graduated at 18 and somehow missed service in World War II).
+When he arrived at MASH 4077 in September 1952 he is 28 years old; later when he meets a medical college friend "Practical Joker" it is revealed that B. J. has been both married and practicing medicine for 10 years.

-He is devoted to his wife Peg (Née Hayden) who writes many letters to him while he is in Korea.
-The couple has a daughter, Erin, who was born shortly before B.J. left for Korea.
-In contrast to the philandering Trapper John, B.J. remains generally faithful to his wife and daughter, saying that it's not because he thinks it's morally wrong to do otherwise, but "I simply don't want to."
+He is devoted to his wife Peg (née Hayden) who writes many letters to him while he is in Korea.
+The couple has a daughter, Erin, who was born shortly before B. J. left for Korea.
+In contrast to the philandering Trapper John, B. J. remains generally faithful to his wife and daughter, saying that it is not because he thinks it's morally wrong to do otherwise, but "I simply don't want to."
 One time he accidentally had an unplanned one-night stand while comforting a nurse, and was also similarly tempted into having an affair with a visiting female journalist.
-The nine months he spends in Korea caused him to have an emotional breakdown because of the separation from his wife and child.
-However, he was later written as a recreation of Trapper when in one episode ("Movie To-night) he and Hawkeye sing a duet about how they both "work on patients through the day and on nurses through the night."
+The nine months he spends in Korea causes him to have an emotional breakdown because of the separation from his wife and child.
 He is also more reserved than his predecessor, often serving as the voice of reason when Hawkeye goes too far.
-Nonetheless, he also participates in and initiates practical jokes, such as secretly switching Major Winchester's clothing for that of other soldiers to make him think he is gaining or losing weight, or filling Frank Burns's air raid foxholes with water.
-On other occasions, B.J. encourages members of the 4077th to play jokes on each other, starting escalating joke wars for his amusement, with neither side knowing that he is the instigator.
+Nonetheless, he also participates in and initiates practical jokes, such as secretly switching Major Winchester's clothing for that of other soldiers to make him think he is gaining or losing weight, or filling Frank Burns' air raid foxholes with water and then having the visiting Sidney Freedman yell "Air raid!".
+On other occasions, B. J. encourages members of the 4077th to play jokes on each other, starting escalating joke wars for his amusement, with neither side knowing that he is the instigator.
 Unfortunately, this has often backfired on him when both parties he was pranking find out and retaliate.
+B. J. is also an inveterate, bordering on compulsive, punster.